 - With an eight-second attention span, they will abandon sites that do not load quickly, avoid content with walls of text to read, and they prefer video to any other visual or textual form of content.

-- Like millennials, they want relationships with companies with which they choose to do business and want to know the people behind the scenes.
+- Like millennials, they want relationships with companies they choose to do business with and want to know the people behind the scenes.

 - They follow and listen to micro-influencers, especially on YouTube and Instagram.

 There is still much more to learn about Gen Z, but at this point, here are some strategies that will be important:

 Don’t Go for the Hard Sell